erebe/personal-server/README.md

 * Deployment of postfix + dovecot for deploying an email server
 * Install Nextcloud to get your personal cloud in the sky
 * Putting backup in place
-* Using Wireguard to create a private network
+* Using Wireguard to create a private network and WsTunnel to bypass firewalls
 * Adding a Raspberry Pi to the K3s cluster

 My goals for this setup are: